mookman288/WordPress-Skeleton-Composer/README.md

 * `local-config-sample.php`, which can be transformed into `local-config.php` is required for operation.
 * All symlinks have been removed.

-###License

-As no license was assigned for Mark's work, I've gone ahead and included the MIT license, which is fair to users.

 ###WordPress Packagist

 WordPress packagist is now the primary point of contact for grabbing plugins or themes.
 Plugin and theme downloads, and all